 for every measurable subset $B$ of the real line.
-By the way, measure $\mu $ is called the distribution of the random variable $X$ and we obviously have:
+By the way, measure $\mu$ is called the distribution of the random variable $X$ and we obviously have:

-for every real, integrable ($\func{mod}\mu )$ function $f$ on the real line.
+for every real, integrable ($\operatorname{mod}\mu)$ function $f$ on the real line.
 The distribution of any random variable is called sometimes a probability measure on the real line.
-Traditionally integral over $\Omega $ with respect to the probability measure $P$ is simply denoted by $E$ (-expectations).
-So we will exchangeable use notation $Ef(X)\allowbreak =\allowbreak \int f(x)\mu _{X}(dx)$, where $\mu _{X}$ denotes distribution of the random variable $X$.
+Traditionally, the integral over $\Omega$ with respect to the probability measure $P$ is simply denoted by $E$ (-expectations).
+So we will interchangeably use the notation $Ef(X)\allowbreak =\allowbreak\int f(x)\mu_{X}(dx)$, where $\mu_{X}$ denotes the distribution of the random variable $X$.